Jagamantra/studio/README.md

 2.  **Update API Service Functions**:
     *   Open `src/services/api.ts`.
 This file contains functions like `fetchUsers`, `addUser`, `updateUserProfile`, etc. Currently, these functions return mock data or simulate API calls.
-    *   Modify these functions to make actual HTTP requests to your backend endpoints using an HTTP client like `axios` (which is already set up in `apiClient` within this file) or `fetch`.
+    *   Modify these functions to make actual HTTP requests to your backend endpoints using an HTTP client like `axios` (which is already set up as `apiClient` within this file) or the native `fetch` API.
     *   **Example - Modifying `fetchUsers`**:
         ```typescript
         // Before (Mock Implementation) in src/services/api.ts